 Based in Skwxwú7mesh , xʷməθkwəy̓əm , and Səl̓ílwətaʔ/Selilwitulh territory (aka Vancouver, BC) Clem (He/Him) is a registered clinical counsellor and knowledge translator at Dr. Peter Center.
 Clem has a combined 15 years of experience in housing support, outreach in DTES community and compassionate care for people living with HIV.
 He is a contributor to UPHNS community of practice and co-facilitator of harm reduction and trauma-informed care trainings.
 A passionate harm reduction advocate and social justice activist.

-Based in lək̓ʷəŋən and W̱SÁNEĆ territory (Victoria, BC), Corey [he/him] is a registered nurse and clinical nurse lead for the Victoria SAFER Initiative—he is also a board of directors for the HIV Legal Network and cofounder of Westside Harm Reduction.
+Based in lək̓ʷəŋən and W̱SÁNEĆ territory (Victoria, BC), Corey [he/him] is a registered nurse and clinical nurse lead for the Victoria SAFER Initiative.
+He is also a board of directors for the HIV Legal Network.

 Currently living in Tiohtià:ke (Montréal, Québec), Frankie Lambert (he/they) is the communication officer at L’Association Québécoise pour la promotion de la santé des personnes utilisatrices de drogues (AQPSUD).
 A provincial organization that brings together people who use drugs and who aspire to promote their health, prevent sexually transmitted and blood-borne infections, and improve their living conditions.
 As a person of color, drug user and former sex worker, Frankie lives by the philosophy of harm reduction and transformative justice.
 He also has a passion for decriminalization and activism.